ImsirovicAjdin/learning-mastering-tdd-react-ed-2/commit_notes.md

 Be careful not to include the preventsDefault test out of this, as it’s not field-specific.
 You may need to adjust the positioning of your tests in your test file.

 That covers grouping the tests.
 Now, let’s look at using test generator functions to remove repetition.

+## Generating parameterized tests
+Some programming languages, such as Java and C#, require special framework support to build parameterized tests.
+But in JavaScript, we can very easily roll our own parameterization because our test definitions are just function calls.
+We can use this to our advantage by pulling out each of the existing six tests as functions that take parameter values.

+This kind of change requires some diligent refactoring.
+We’ll do the first two tests together, and then you can either repeat these steps for the remaining five tests or jump ahead to the next tag in the GitHub repository:

+Starting with renders as a text box, wrap the entirety of the it call in an arrow function, and then call that function straight after, as shown here: const itRendersAsATextBox = () =>

+  it("renders as a text box", () => {

+    render(<CustomerForm original={blankCustomer} />);

+    expect(field("firstName")).not.toBeNull();

+    expect(field("firstName").tagName).toEqual(

+      "INPUT"

+    );

+    expect(field("firstName").type).toEqual("text");

+  });

+itRendersAsATextBox();